A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

+Given an input formula $\phi$, we will replace each grid point in the embedding of $G_\phi$ that corresponds to a variable of $\phi$ by a \emph{variable gadget}, each grid point that corresponds to a clause by a \emph{clause gadget} and each wire (that is a path in the grid connecting a variable point to a clause point) by a \emph{wire gadget}.
+Next we describe these gadgets, and how they are connected to form the construction.
+This will be followed by a description of how the construction can be realized as a $2$- and higher-dimensional grid graph.

-\begin{proof} We do a reduction from \textsc{Grid Embedded SAT}.
-Let $\phi$ be the input formula with incidence graph $G_\phi$.
-Our variable gadget is a cycle of length $12$ with an ``ear'' of the same size, as depicted in Figure~\ref{fig:domsetgadgets}; we number the vertices of the cycle from $0$ to $11$.
-The wire gadgets are simple paths of length $3k+1$ (for some $k\in \Ints_+$), and the clause gadget is a single vertex.
-A wire that corresponds to a positive literal starts at a variable cycle vertex with index $\equiv 1 \pmod{3}$, and ends at the corresponding clause vertex.
-For negative literals, we start at a vertex of index $\equiv 0 \pmod{3}$ instead.
+Our variable gadget is a cycle of length $12$ with an ``ear'' of the same size, as depicted in Figure~\ref{fig:domsetgadgets}.
+We number the vertices of the cycle from $0$ to $11$.
+The idea is to represent setting the variable to true by putting vertices with index $\equiv 1 \pmod{3}$ into the dominating set; if the variable is false, we select vertices with index $\equiv 0 \pmod{3}$ instead.
+The role of the ear is to ensure that in a minimum dominating set, one of these two scenarios is forced.

+The wire gadgets are simple paths that have a length (i.e., number of edges) that is congruent to $1$ modulo three.
+The clause gadget is a single vertex, see Figure~\ref{fig:domsetgadgetsfull}.
+A wire that corresponds to a positive literal $x_i$ will start at vertex $1,4$ or $7$ of the variable gadget of $x_i$, and ends at the corresponding clause vertex.
+For negative literals, we start at a vertex of index $\equiv 0 \pmod{3}$, i.e., at vertex $0,3$ or $6$ instead.
+Note that selecting $k-1$ internal vertices from a wire of length $3k+1$ can dominate all internal vertices of the wire.
+Moreover, if the literal is true (i.e., its starting vertex in the variable cycle is in the dominating set), then selecting every third vertex on the wire will additionally dominate the clause vertex at the other end.

 From each variable cycle, we must select at least four vertices into our dominating set, and at least three more vertices from the ear are necessary.
-From the inner vertices of a wire of length $3k+1$, we have at least $k$ vertices in the dominating set.
+Among the inner vertices of a wire of length $3k+1$, we have at least $k-1$ vertices in the dominating set.

-Therefore, the dominating-set instance corresponding to a formula on $n$ variables with a drawing of total wire count $w$ and total wire length $\ell$ has dominating set size at least $7n + \frac{\ell-w}{3}$.
-It is routine to check that this is attainable if and only if the formula is satisfied.
+Consider a dominating-set instance corresponding to a formula on $n$ variables with a drawing that has $w$ wires, where the wires have altogether $\ell$ edges.
+The resulting grid graph has dominating set size at least $7n + \frac{\ell-4w}{3}$.
+It can be verified that this is attainable if and only if the formula is satisfied.
 See~\cite{Berg17} for a similar, but more detailed argument.